Sunday, April 22, 2018

 Looking back, not sure that was the right thing to do.

-Through the years I also collected the Beckett magazines and figured I was on the road to riches with growing collection.
+Through the years I also collected the Beckett magazines and figured I was on the road to riches with a growing collection.

 That road is not paved in gold but I do have a few gems.